 Injuries have blighted Lionel Messi's season this time around and the Argentine has missed 13 games for the Catalan club in 2013-14.
 Still, however, he has been incredibly important to the Blaugrana.

-A total of 41 goals in 44 games makes him the club's highest scorer by a significant margin this term, with his hat-trick in the 4-3 win at the Santiago Bernabeu the undoubted highlight.
+Forty-one goals in 44 games make him the club's highest scorer by a significant margin this season, with his hat trick in the 4-3 win at the Santiago Bernabeu the undoubted highlight.

-A hat-trick in the 3-2 win over Valencia back in September was another highlight, as was his three assists against Levante in a 4-1 success back in January, but the Argentine was unable to make an impact in the Copa defeat to Madrid or in the Champions League quarter-final exit to Atletico.
+A hat trick in the 3-2 win over Valencia in September was another highlight, as was his three assists against Levante in a 4-1 triumph back in January, but the Argentine was unable to make an impact in the Copa defeat to Madrid or in the Champions League quarterfinal exit to Atletico.

 Neymar has taken his fair share of criticism in his debut campaign at Camp Nou, but the Brazilian has had plenty of memorable moments as well for the Catalan club in 2013-14.

 The 22-year-old's first goal for Barca gave the Blaugrana a trophy as Martino's men edged out Atletico on away goals in the Spanish Supercopa.
 Neymar netted in a 1-1 draw at home to Atleti in the Champions League too and is the only Barcelona player to score against Diego Simeone's side in five meetings this season.

 Another highlight was his hat trick in the 6-1 Champions League thrashing of Celtic in December and, overall, Neymar (currently injured) has hit 15 goals from 40 games in his first season at Camp Nou.